EtchedPixels/FUZIX/README.md

 * Z80Pack - used as a dev and test environment for both large swapping multiprocess and for small single tasking
 * Zeta v2 - initial port running to user space
-* ZX Spectrum 128K - can boot to shell but needs swap adding to get further
+* ZX Spectrum 128K - can boot to shell but needs swap debugging to get further

 Various other platforms are partly filled out to sanity check assumptions and start making progress on them.
 The main need there is now to tackle all